percona/pmm-doc/docs/setting-up/server/podman.md

 1. Install.

-Install Percona repositories if you are going to enable PMM server for the host system: [Set_up_PMM_Client Package_manager]
+[Set up repos] to enable PMM server for the host system.

+After you have repository added:

     ```sh
     #install package